 It was only after I graduated – with First-class Honours, no less – and worked for a year did I finally let myself explore that itch.
-I guess I’d always known I had a thing for writing deep down, having been a bookworm all my life and having won several short story writing competitions during my teenage years.
-But I suppressed pursuing that passion because I knew it wasn’t as “stable” of a job as Architecture in money-obsessed Hong Kong.
+I guess I’d always known I had a thing for writing deep down, having been a bookworm all my life and having won several writing competitions during my teenage years.
+But I suppressed pursuing that passion because I knew it wasn’t A Reliable Job like Architecture was in the money-obsessed city of Hong Kong.